 The bolded parts are where we are wording it in a way a parent focused on college and grades would likely respond and address their fears.
 For now, you merely have to get them on board by speaking their language and what is important to them.
 So while no conversation is this linear, you can see how we weave in academic success and address concerns they might have.
 It also makes the assessment sound mandatory.

 “Hi, Mrs. Bedin.
 I am Mary Hambright from Valley High School where your daughter Astrid attends.
 Something has come up at school and I’m calling you so we can work together to ensure your child’s continued and future success.
 Astrid came to me today because she has been very frightened by thoughts of suicide.

-These mental health episodes are not uncommon among bright students like your daughter and our school is working to support her.
+These mental health episodes are not uncommon and our school is working to support Astrid.
 We know that emotionally healthy children are better achievers and can maintain a long-term strategy for the tough academic demands ahead when they get the support they need.